 Kodiak Island is hunting paradise!
 Kodiak holds a healthy population of trophy Sitka black-tailed deer.
+The Alaska Department of Fish and Game (ADFG) estimates there are 80,000 deer on Kodiak Island.
+Both, resident and non-residents are allowed 3 deer of either sex per year.
 This is a great hunt for one of the most beautiful deer in North America.
-Our Kodiak hunting and fishing camps are a short flight from the city of Kodiak.
-Kodiak’s deer reach weights of 175 to 200 pounds, producing some excellent trophies.
-Hiking up the hillsides while spending time glassing and then stalking is the preferred way for Sitka black-tailed deer hunting.
-For the non-hiker, it's best to book a later hunt so you can stay down low on the beach and quietly wait for the deer to come to you.
+Our Kodiak hunting camp is only 20-minute flight from the city of Kodiak.
+Hunts are primarily spot-and-stalk after a short hike up the mountainside above the alders and below the snow-line, glassing open areas for mature bucks in rut.
+While other hunters choose to hunt from elevated strategic position on ridges over looking drainages, funnel areas, and open meadows.
+During mid-October, snow tends to push many deer off the mountains into the lower hills and beaches.
+For non-hikers, it's best to book a later hunt so you can stay down low on the beach and quietly wait for the deer to come to you.
+Sitka Black-tailed bucks come into rut and begin chasing doe’s late October, with the peak rut being mid-late November.
+A mature Sitka black-tailed buck weighs 150 to 200 pounds when field dressed and can sport an impressive set of antlers.
 The opportunity to collect a trophy Sitka black-tailed deer makes for a great hunting experience.
-Each day clients will begin with a hearty breakfast, then they are off to hunt around our camp or transported by boat to a choice location.
-Clients will be given a box lunch, snacks, beverages and hunt as a group.
+Typical daily schedule: Each day clients will begin with a hearty breakfast, then they are off to hunt around our camp or transported by boat to a choice location.
+Clients will be given a box lunch, snacks, beverages and hunt in pairs or as a group.
 At the end of the day, your hunting party will be transported back to camp to a warm fire place where a delicious meal awaits you.
 Sharing your stories with us will be the highlight of our day.
 Method of take is your choice (rifle, archery or muzzle loader).
 Besides Sitka black-tailed deer, Kodiak offers sea duck hunting, fox hunting, and sport fishing.
 Sport Fishing: You can go fishing for Halibut, Ling cod, Black rockfish, and salmon.
 Sport fishing license and King stamp are required.
 Daily fee is required for fishing.
 Sea Duck Hunting: Bring your shotgun for sea ducks.
 Ducks include: Harlequin, Golden Eye, Old Squaw, Bufflehead, red breasted and common mergansers.
 Puddle ducks include: mallard, pintail, widgeons, green wing teal, gadwalls, and many more.
 Hunting license, Alaska waterfowl stamp and Federal migratory bird hunting and conservation stamp are required.
 Daily fee is required for duck hunting.
 Fox Hunting: Kodiak Island has three color phases of red fox (Red, Cross and Black, also referred to as Silver).
 Your hunting license will cover fox hunting (limit is 2 foxes) and there is no additional charge.

 Rate: $6,500 per person, based on two or more hunters (2-3x1) guided, 5-days/5-nights, and up to three deer per hunter.
-Maximum of six hunters per week and minimum of 4 hunters.
-Clients may upgrade to sport fishing or duck hunting for daily fee.
+Minimum of 4 hunters per week and maximum of 6 hunters.
+Clients may upgrade to sport fishing or duck hunting for a $250 daily fee.

 Dates: mid-October - December 31 (Prime deer season).

-Hunt Includes: Professional guide service (2-3 X1), wilderness cabin accommodations, home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), in-field transportation, and trophy field care.
+Hunt Includes: Professional guide service (2-3 X1), accommodations (warm wilderness cabin), home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), in-field transportation (boat), and trophy field care.

-What to bring: See Planner tab for suggested gear list.
+What to bring: See Planner tab on website, click on gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter bush planes.

-Alaska Hunting License, Game Locking Tags, and Harvest Tickets: Purchase Alaska hunting license, game locking tags, and harvest tickets (no fee) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
+Alaska Hunting License, Locking-tags, and Harvest Tickets: Purchase Alaska hunting license, locking-tags, and harvest tickets (no fee) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
 For U.S. Nonresident clients: Alaska hunting license: $160, Deer tags: $300 each, Harvest Tickets required: no fee, Sport Fishing license (7-day): $70, King salmon stamp (7-day): $45, Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25.

 For Foreign Nonresident Alien clients: Alaska hunting license: $630, Deer tag: $400 each, Harvest Tickets required: no fee, Sport Fishing license (7-day): $70, King salmon stamp (7-day): $45, Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter passenger seat, Alaska hunting license, deer locking tags (for each deer), hotel, meals, trophy/meat shipment, taxidermy services, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, hotel and meals (before and after hunt), air charter passenger seat, Alaska hunting license, deer locking-tags (for each deer), harvest tickets (no fee), Alaska sport fishing license King salmon stamp, Alaska waterfowl stamp, and Federal migratory bird hunting and conservation stamp, game meat processing and shipment, trophy expediting, taxidermy services, and gratuity.

 Click for larger photos.